Jesse Lacey: Image

 Lacey has been described by the media as being both enigmatic and reserved.
 He has no public social media accounts and only occasionally gives interviews, stating in one interview that although he enjoys talking to people, he and his Brand New bandmates feel more comfortable not having to worry about interviews, photo shoots and music videos, and that "those peripheral things had nothing to do with the project we were working on".

 His discomfort with interviews stems from American media outlets' tendency to misrepresent facts.
 "Most people don’t want you to look how you want to look.
 They want you to look how they want you to look," he said.
 "Writers have to make it interesting.
 The headline would end up being something stupid like 'We hate My Chemical Romance."

+He also dislikes the idealized image that fans create of him in their heads.
+He said in 2006, "On the last tour, we were on the bus watching the Mets game, and some kid wandered through an unlocked door.
+He saw what we were doing, and he looked so disgusted at the fact that we were sitting around watching baseball.
+He thought we should be cutting ourselves and crying, not drinking beer and cheering."

 Following the success of Deja Entendu, Lacey was described by Kerrang! as a "heartthrob", an image which he disliked.
 "I don't want anyone listening to our music because they think I'm cute," he said.
 "We're hoping for things to go in a Radiohead way instead of a Justin Timberlake way.
 We want to be known for our music."